imadmoussa1/movie_nlp/README.md

 This process will used when preparing the training data set and when predicting the genre

 ### Model
-We are using Tensorflow for library for this training, we will build this model based on 2 main layer:
+Our model based on 4 main layers:
-1) The embedding layer, to generate a vocab (The data encoding are based on vocabs vectors )
+1) The embedding layer, to analyze the vocab (The data encoding are based on vocabs vectors )
 2) LSTM layer as bidirectional (Reading the text in both direction)
 3) Dense layer for the prediction
-4) Also we added the preprocess layer to make sure the data is cleaned
+4) The preprocess layer to make sure the data is cleaned

 The important part in the workflow is to save the best models and loaded in the application.